 In fact, a leading 85% of US respondents overall said that an important influence on their loyalty was brands being trustworthy with regards to safeguarding and respecting the privacy of their personal information.
 This was one of the few important influencers of brand loyalty that was shared across generations, cited by 81% of Millennials (18-34), 83% of Gen Xers (35-54) and 88% of Boomers (55+).
 The result aligns with previous research indicating that a range of security concerns affect consumers’ trust in digital brands.

 The importance of consumer trust in business – and brand authenticity – has been well documented in research of late.
 A recent study from Edelman, for example, revealed that attributes related to integrity are most important for consumers in building trust in businesses.

-Other attributes important to building trust included customer engagement, including listening to customer needs and feedback.
+Other attributes important to building trust included customer engagement, such as by listening to customer needs and feedback.
 One area that brands should pay attention to is respecting their customers’ time: 81% said that it was important to their loyalty that brands be there when they need them but otherwise respect their time by leaving them alone (e.g. minimal email or phone contacts).
-This was again one of the few loyalty drives shared relatively equally across generations.
+This was again one of the few loyalty drivers shared relatively equally across generations.

 Among the various influences highlighted in the report, some of those with the broadest consensus among Millennials were:

 - Providing tokens of affection such as gift cards and discounts to reward them for their loyalty (73% considering important, versus 59% of respondents overall);

 - Making sure to provide optimally-designed and personally-desired channels for interacting with them (66%, versus the 51% average);